The Wire: Realism

 The writers strove to create a realistic vision of an American city based on their own experiences.
-Simon, originally a reporter for The Baltimore Sun, spent a year researching a Homicide Police Department for his book Homicide: A Year on the Killing Streets, where he met Burns.
+Simon, originally a reporter for The Baltimore Sun, spent a year researching a Baltimore homicide detective unit for his book Homicide: A Year on the Killing Streets, where he met Burns.
 Burns served in the Baltimore Police Department for 20 years and later became a teacher in an inner-city school.
 The two of them spent a year researching the drug culture and poverty in Baltimore for their book The Corner: A Year in the Life of an Inner-City Neighborhood.
 Their combined experiences were used in many storylines of The Wire.

 Central to the show's aim for realism was the creation of truthful characters.
 Simon has stated that most of them are composites of real-life Baltimore figures.
 For instance, Donnie Andrews served as the main inspiration of Omar Little.
 Martin O'Malley served as "one of the inspirations" for Tommy Carcetti.
 The show often cast non-professional actors in minor roles, distinguishing itself from other television series by showing the "faces and voices of the real city" it depicts.
 The writing also uses contemporary slang to enhance the immersive viewing experience.

 In distinguishing the police characters from other television detectives, Simon makes the point that even the best police of The Wire are motivated not by a desire to protect and serve, but by the intellectual vanity of believing they are smarter than the criminals they are chasing.
 While many of the police do exhibit altruistic qualities, many officers portrayed on the show are incompetent, brutal, self-aggrandizing, or hamstrung by bureaucracy and politics.
 The criminals are not always motivated by profit or a desire to harm others; many are trapped in their existence and all have human qualities.
 Even so, The Wire does not minimize or gloss over the horrific effects of their actions.

 The show is realistic in depicting the processes of both police work and criminal activity.
 There have even been reports of real-life criminals watching the show to learn how to counter police investigation techniques.
 The fifth season portrayed a working newsroom at The Baltimore Sun and was described by Brian Lowry of Variety magazine in 2007 as the most realistic portrayal of the media in film and television.

 In a December 2006 Washington Post article, local black students said that the show had "hit a nerve" with the black community and that they themselves knew real-life counterparts of many of the characters.
 The article expressed great sadness at the toll drugs and violence are taking on the black community.